Albert221/FastShopping/TRANSLATING.md

         └── title.txt
 ```

-Remember after the character limits for each of those:
+Remember about the character limits for each of those:

 | App title         | Short description | Full description    |
 |-------------------|-------------------|---------------------|